voideditor/void/CONTRIBUTING.md

 ## 2. Editing the IDE

 Beyond the extension, we edit a few parts of the IDE in cases where we need more functionality.
-If you want to make a change to the IDE please follow these instructions, or see VS Code's (pretty overwhelming) [how to contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page.
+If you want to make a change to the IDE please follow these instructions, or see VS Code's (slightly overwhelming) [how to contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page.

 1. Install all dependencies by running `yarn`.